Things to do in Vicenza Italy: Palladian architecture and more

 However, there’s one aspect of the theater that isn’t true to Palladio’s vision.
 Its circular roof is painted with a faux sky to give the illusion of an open-air classical theater.
 It’s unsure whether Palladio would’ve approved this change that was made during the last century.

-3. Top sights to see in Vicenza – Palazzo Chiericati
+3. Things to do in Vicenza — visit Palazzo Chiericati

 Many experts consider Palazzo Chiericati to be one of Palladio’s greatest masterpieces.